13 Ways To Upgrade Your Garage

 Add a Back Garage Door

-If you like to use your garage as a workspace, but want to keep your privacy, a back garage door allows you to keep a garage door open without losing any privacy.
+If you like to use your garage as a workspace, but want to keep your privacy, a back garage door allows you to keep a door open without losing any privacy.

 Add a Storage System